 Chewy Chocolate Chip Cookies with Glucose were inspired by a recipe I saw on Martha Stewart’s website — Blueberries and Cream Cookies.

-Glucose was not something I’d expected to see in a Martha Stewart recipe, but her guest that day was a pastry chef at New York City’s Milk Bar, where they make a variety of unique cookies with interesting ingredients.
-According to the chef, glucose syrup (which seems to be more common in UK based recipes) gives cookies a better mouth feel, which in the case of the the Blueberries and Cream Cookies was a cookie with hard yet crispy edges and a dense, heavy center.
+Glucose syrup was not something I’d expected to see in a Martha Stewart recipe, but her guest that day was a pastry chef at New York City’s Milk Bar, where they make a variety of unique cookies with interesting ingredients.
+According to the chef, glucose syrup (which seems to be more common in UK based recipes) gives cookies a better mouth feel, which in the case of the the Blueberries and Cream Cookies was a cookie with hard yet crispy edges and a dense, heavy and chewy center.

 Giant Chocolate Chip Cookies with Glucose